 Morgan Dafydd is the founder of the wonderful Sôn am Lyfra website.
-He’s also a member of the judging panel for the Tir na n-Og Awards 2022 and he’s been talking to us about how he went from a reluctant to an avid reader.
+He was also a member of the judging panel for the Tir na n-Og Awards 2022 and he’s been talking to us about how he went from a reluctant to an avid reader.

 I was raised on the outskirts of Conwy in north Wales.
 After spending five years as a primary school teacher in the area, I won a scholarship to do a PhD researching new ways of supporting and encouraging children to read and enjoy Welsh literature.